 People at the beginning of the funnel have lower commitment.
 They’re more likely to abandon forms than those who are deeper in the funnel.
 For better ROI at earlier stages, emphasize transparency, use social proof, and - as mentioned above- use pre-gated content to persuade.

-5. You haven’t ‘program-matized’ the follow-up and nurture phase
+When to NOT gate your content #5: You haven’t ‘program-matized’ the follow-up and nurture phase

 If you don’t have an automation follow up the system, gating is a bad idea.
 You’ll be wasting resources by converting leads and letting them fizzle out, without making a single sale.